Supporters' Shield: Winners

-Fifteen different teams have won at least one Supporters' Shield, with the LA Galaxy and D.C.
+Sixteen different teams have won at least one Supporters' Shield, with the LA Galaxy and D.C.
 United level with the most wins at four each.
 Seven teams have gone on to win the MLS Cup after winning the Supporters' Shield, with both the Galaxy and D.C. achieving this double twice.
 While three teams have secured a Supporters' Shield and U.S. Open Cup double, no American team has won all three major domestic trophies (the Supporters' Shield, MLS Cup and U.S. Open Cup).
 However, in the 2017 season, Toronto FC managed the Canadian version of this achievement, lifting the Supporters' Shield, MLS Cup and Canadian Championship.